ankushlakhani3/social-Calendar/README.md

 To run this web application in your machine you have to follow the bealow steps.

-1. clone the app using following command git clone https://github.com/ankushlakhani3/social-Calendar.git
+1. clone the app using following command.

+   git clone https://github.com/ankushlakhani3/social-Calendar.git

-2.move to the social-calendar directory cd social-calender
+2.move to the social-calendar directory.

+  cd social-calender

-3. install all dependency
+3. install all dependency.

   composer install or php composer.phar install

-4. generate the key
+4. generate the key.

    php artisan key:generate

-5. now you can start using it
+5. now you can start using it.

   php artisan serve